In this Streitwise vs. Fundrise comparison, we will look at two popular crowdfunding platforms and help you decide which is right.

 Neither the Starter nor Basic plans grant access to Fundrise’s non-registered investment programs.
 After that, there are 3 higher-level plans: Core, Advanced, and Premium.
 These plans have a higher minimum balance but also come with more advanced features, including additional investment options such as an Opportunity Zone Fund.

-Let’s a take a look of Streitwise vs. Fundrise compare.
+Let’s take a look at how key features between Streitwise and Fundrise compare.

 Fundrise Has 11 active eREITs and 2 eFunds. eREIT strategies span from income generation to Midwest Region strategies. eREITs are a diverse family of funds, each pursuing a focused real estate investment strategy.